VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/hotjar/overview.md

 With the Hotjar tool, you can benefit from:

 - Seamless store configuration.
-- Integration compatibility with Vue B2B Theme and Virto Storefront.
+- Integration compatibility with Virto Commerce Frontend Application.
 - Readiness for integration with various other sales channels.
 - Convenient access through the application menu.